 Low-Carb Breakfast Tacos (Video)

-We loved these Breakfast Tacos with Sausage, Peppers, and Eggs; add a can of diced green chiles to the eggs if you want to spice them up a bit more!
-And if you serve with low-carb tortillas these tasty breakfast tacos are low in carbs.
+We loved these Breakfast Tacos with with sausage, peppers, and eggs; add diced green chiles if you want to spice them up a bit more!
+And if you use low-carb tortillas the tasty breakfast tacos are low in carbs.

 PIN the Low-Carb Breakfast Tacos to try them later!

 We loved these tasty Low-Carb Breakfast Tacos made with ground turkey or pork breakfast sausage, red bell pepper, and scrambled eggs, and we devoured them with cheese, sour cream, and Pace Picante Sauce (affiliate link) added at the table.
 And I thought the turkey breakfast sausage we used went perfectly with the peppers and eggs to make a tasty filling to be eaten inside a tortilla.

 But go ahead and get creative with this recipe!
 As long as you have eggs and some kind of low-carb tortillas this is a perfect recipe to improvise a bit and make low-carb Breakfast Tacos with what you have on hand.